 Pick the Right Spot to Plant

 Get to know the type of garden soil you have and the light conditions in the area.
-This way, you can easily pick plants that will thrive in your garden.
+This way, you can easily pick your low maintenance all year around plants that will thrive in your garden.

 Pick Hardy Perennials

 Avoid finicky plants that require a lot of time and attention.
 If you want to keep a low maintenance flower garden, you need to choose low maintenance year around plants that can grow year-round with minimal input from you.

 Choose “set it and forget it” plants like: